 After the first round, the facilitator provided the Angoff-derived cut score for the group as well impact data showing how that score would affect the pass rate of recent candidates.
 The facilitator then encouraged the committee to discuss their judgments and further clarify their expectations for the minimally qualified candidate based on real-world experiences with candidates during their coursework or clinical training.
-The committee reviewed 60 items with high disagreement, possessing either a standard deviation greater than 13 or an Angoff value that was at least 18 percentage points higher than overall percent correct.
+The committee reviewed 100 items with high disagreement, possessing either a standard deviation greater than 13.